 Fate had another plan for Gilbert.

-Now, 18 years later and more than 8,000 miles from Burundi, Gilbert Tuhabonye is a celebrity in the world of running.
-He went on to graduate college at Abilene Christian University where, despite being covered with scar tissue from his extensive burns, he was a national champion runner.
+Now, more than 20 years later and 8,000-plus miles from Burundi, Gilbert Tuhabonye is a celebrity in the world of running.
+He overcame language and cultural barriers to earn a college degree at Abilene Christian University where, despite being covered with scar tissue from his extensive burns, he was a national champion runner.
 He is now, by all accounts, the most popular running coach in Austin, Texas where he lives with his wife Triphine and two daughters, Emma and Grace.

 Gilbert is the Owner/Founder of Gilbert's Gazelles, one of Austin's largest training groups for people looking to learn the basics of running, train for the Boston Marathon, and everything in between.
-He also is the Head Cross Country and Track Coach at St. Andrews High School, having led them to three consecutive state championships (2008-2010).
-In 2006, along with a few other running friends, Gilbert co-founded the Gazelle Foundation whose mission is to build water projects in Burundi.
+He also is the Head Cross Country and Track Coach at St. Andrews High School, having led them to five consecutive state championships (2008-2012).
+In 2006 while on a 20 mile training run with a few other friends, conceived the idea of what is now the Gazelle Foundation whose mission is to build water projects in Burundi.
 Fittingly, the Foundation's largest annual fundraiser is the Run for the Water 10-Miler, 5K & Kids K event held each fall in downtown Austin.
-He speaks English, French, Swahili and his own native Kirunde.
+He speaks English, French, Swahili and his own native Kirundi.

 Media Inquiries: please contact Alicia Quinn Sankar, 1-512-394-1275.

 Speaking Engagements: please fill out the Speaker Request Form.

 Other Inquiries: please contact Mr. Tuhabonye's manager, Susan Lenihan.

 A near 5-star book on Amazon: This Voice in My Heart